How to make your CV stand out

 The good news is that making a CV that stands out isn’t that tricky if you know what to do.

-We've covered the do's and don'ts for writing a CV.
-This time we're going to share the lesser known points to make your CV stand out from the crowd!
+We've covered the do's and don'ts of writing a CV.
+This time we're going to share the lesser-known points to make your CV stand out from the crowd!

-Here are six little-known tips to really make your CV shine and get noticed by hiring managers…
+Here are six little-known tips to make your CV shine and get noticed by hiring managers…

 1. Strong start